I created Ebony Music as a way of encouraging children to enjoy learning to play the piano.

 My main instruments are piano and voice, although I can get by on organ, saxophone, clarsach (small harp), and violin.
 Having studied social science at undergraduate level at Strathclyde University, I gained my piano teaching diploma (LGSM) from London’s Guildhall School of Music in 1986.
 Later, I was awarded a Master’s degree (MA) in Psychology for Musicians by Sheffield University, for which I conducted original research into the work of teaching children to sight-read on the piano.

 I have five children and four grandchildren and am married to Archie McLellan, who also taught piano.
 Archie and I taught both privately and in schools for many years.
-Archie is now retired but I still teach both at home and in a local primary school.
+Archie is now retired but I still teach at home.

 In my leisure time, I’m a bit of a ‘dabbler’.
 I enjoy gardening, acting, word games, cooking, sewing and knitting, cycling and walking, reading, the theatre, and listening to music.
 I’m also the musical director for Rainham Community Choir.